mParticle/docs/src/pages/developers/sdk/react-native/identity/index.md

 order: 2
 ---

 The React Native SDK surfaces a series of APIs allowing you to manage user-identity state.
-These client-side APIs work in tandem with the mParticle Identity HTTP API and your configured Identity "strategy."
-These APIs are designed generically but identity management requirements vary by app - so it's crucial that you use the APIs correctly per your requirements.
+These client-side APIs work in tandem with mParticle's [Identity API](/developers/idsync/http-api/) and your configured [Identity strategy](/guides/idsync/introduction/).
+Identity management requirements vary by app, so it's crucial that you use the APIs correctly per your requirements.

 <!-- See the [mParticle IDSync overview](/developers/idsync/) for a platform-agnostic overview of the key operations you can perform and read below for how the API is surfaced for React Native. -->

-## Allowed Identity Types
+## Supported Identity Types

 | IdentityType    |   Description
 |---|---|